The charm of Crisul Repede (Fast River) Gorge is given by the diversity of landscapes and the underground caves.

 - The left arm continues to Balnaca and further to Bratca and Borod back to DN 1.
 Taking this direction before the road crosses the railway, there is a forest road on the right side.
 This 1,5 km road goes up to the Ungurul Mare Cave.
 One can find here a camping place and a Mountain Rescue point.

 Especially relevant is that Unguru Mare (Big Hungarian) Cave and the Vadu Crisului Cave are two of the six show caves in The Apuseni Mountains.

 Accommodation possibilities in the area: guest houses in Vadu Crisului, Suncuius and Balnaca or camping place along the Gorge.
 Vadu Crisului Chalet near the Vadu Crisului Waterfall is closed, being highly deteriorated.

 Vadu Crisului is firstly mentioned in 1256 under the name of Portus Crysz, meaning the harbour of Cris.
 It was a customs for the rafts on the river.
 Nowadays it is a pottery centre, renowned for the white ceramics, unique in the Southeast Europe.

-The spring that comes out of the cave goes down the terrace edge into the Fast River.
-It‘s forming a waterfall, the Vadu Crisului Waterfall.
+The stream that comes out of the cave goes down the terrace edge into the Fast River.
+It‘s forming a waterfall, Vadu Crisului Waterfall.
 The terrace in front of the cave was made from the calcium bicarbonate sediments that the water brought along.
 The calcium bicarbonate deposited around the plants forming the calcareous tuff, with a spongy aspect.